Multigraded Apolarity: Apolarity

-This multiplication is called apolarity and when $g\apolar F = 0$ we often say that $g$ is apolar to $F$.
+Recall the definition of the apolarity action from Equation \eqref{equation:apolarity}.
+When $g\apolar F = 0$ we often say that $g$ is apolar to $F$.
 The grading on $T$ is the same as on $S$:

-\begin{remark} Notice that here we changed the notation from $\circ$ to $\apolar$, and we gave up multiplying by the constant $b_i$.
-So the multiplication is not the same as in the introduction.
-But it would be the same if we somehow identified $y_i^b$ from the introduction with $b!\cdot y_i^b$ from this section.
+\begin{remark} Notice that $\apolar$ defined in Equation \eqref{equation:apolarity} could be seen as derivation, except that we do not multiply by a constant.
+We only need to replace $y_i^b$ with $b!\cdot y_i^b$.
 This can be done by taking $T$ to be the ring of divided powers, see \cite[Appendix A]{iarrobino_kanev_book_Gorenstein_algebras}, or \cite[Chapter A2.4]{eisenbud} for a coordinate free version.
 For characteristic zero, this amounts to setting $y_i^{(b)} = \frac{y_i^b}{b!}$.
 But here we do not need $T$ to be a ring, we only need it to be a module.
 So we might as well write $y_i^b$ instead of $y_i^{(b)}$.
 It will not matter, provided we do not multiply $y_i^{b_1}$ by $y_i^{b_2}$.
-This will make some calculations easier. \end{remark} \begin{remark} Notice that when we take $g \in S_\alpha$ and $F \in T_\beta$, then $g\apolar F$ is of degree $\alpha-\beta$ for any $\alpha$, $\beta \in \Cl X_\Sigma$.
+This will make some calculations easier. \end{remark} \begin{remark} Notice that when we take $g \in S_\alpha$ and $F \in T_\beta$, then $g\apolar F$ is homogeneous of degree $\alpha-\beta$ for any $\alpha$, $\beta \in \Cl X_\Sigma$.
 That follows from the fact that when we multiply by subsequent $x_i$'s, the degree of $F$ decreases by $[D_{\rho_i}]$.
 This means that, although $T$ is not a graded $S$-module, it becomes a graded $S$-module if we define the grading by

 \end{remark}

 Futhermore, if $F \in T$ is homogeneous, we will denote by $F^\perp$ its annihilator, which is a homogeneous ideal in that case.